Yom Kippur War

 The Israeli advance on Ismailia had been stopped 10 km south of the city.
 Both sides had suffered heavy losses.

 On the northern front, the Israelis also attacked Port Said, facing Egyptian troops and a 900-strong Tunisian unit, who fought a defensive battle.

-The Egyotian government claimed that the city was repeatedly bombed by Israeli jets, and that hundreds of civilians were killed or wounded.
+The Egyptian government claimed that the city was repeatedly bombed by Israeli jets and that hundreds of civilians were killed or wounded.

 Adan and Magen moved south, decisively defeating the Egyptians in a series of engagements, though they fought often encountered determined Egyptian resistance, and both sides suffered heavy casualties.

 Adan advanced towards the Sweetwater Canal area, planning to break out into the surrounding desert and hit the Geneifa Hills, another along a parallel road south of them, and the third advancing towards Mina.